Kimserey/Arche/post.md

 Asking these questions at the beginning of the development is important.
 All these questions if answered correctly will lead to a good structure for the application.
 Answered incorrectly, or not even asked, will most likely lead to unmaintainable/fragile/rigid (or whatever bad adjectives for coding) code.

-Over the last few months I have been working on a web app built in F# with WebSharper and came out with an architecture which cares for extensions and support for multiple customers.
+Over the last few months I have been working on a web app built in F# with WebSharper and came out with an architecture which cares for extensions and decoupling.
 Today I decided to share this structure and hope that it will give you ideas and help you in your development.

 So let's get started!